jckuri/Heroku_FastAPI/README.md

 }
 ```

-And the result will be:
+And the result will be `1`, the person earns more than $50K:

 ![starter/screenshots/example.png](starter/screenshots/example.png)